 4 Massage your breasts to help milk flow.

 5 Hand express from both breasts.
 Take care NOT to cause pain or discomfort.

-6 Your colostrum will probably flow quite slowly.
+6 You are likely to see small droplets or drips of colostrum appear as you express.
 Express directly into the container so you save every precious drop.
 If you’ve been given syringes and find it difficult to collect your colostrum, express into a small clean container (eg cup) and draw the colostrum up into the syringe.

 - You can express up to three times in the same day.

-- If you plan to express again that day, place the container in the coldest part of the fridge.
+- If you plan to express again that day, store the syringe in the coldest part of the fridge.
 This is usually at the back.

-- Once you’ve expressed for the last time that day, label and date the container before placing in the freezer.
-Store containers together eg in a sealed zipped bag.
+- Once you’ve expressed for the last time that day, seal the syringe in a bag.
+Label and date it before placing it in the freezer.

 - The colostrum could be kept in the fridge if you’re going to be induced or have a planned caesarean section within a day or two.
 Fresh colostrum inhibits the growth of bacteria and can be safely refrigerated for 48 hours.